belbert/VCVTB/The Book of VCVTB.md

-The Book of VCVTB - A manual to get started with the Ventilation Controls Virtual Test Bed
+The Book of VCVTB - a First Overview of Functionalities and Dependencies
 -----------------

 1) What is VCVTB?